anchal1512/M1_PROJECTGOAL_UTIL/5_Report/README.md

 ## Calculator
-The project aims to deliver a Scientific calculator which can be very useful to an electrical and electronics engineer.
+The project aims to deliver a Basic calculator which can be very useful to Mathematics problem.
 ## Folder Structure
 ##